tales-aparecida/linux/Documentation/dev-tools/kunit/start.rst

 	./tools/testing/kunit/kunit.py run

 .. note ::
-	You might see the error:
+	You may see the following error:
 	"The source tree is not clean, please run 'make ARCH=um mrproper'"

-	That happens because internally kunit.py specifies the build directory in the command ``make O=output/dir`` through the argument ``--build_dir``, which is ``.kunit`` by default, and before starting out-of-tree build, the source tree must be clean.
+	This happens because internally kunit.py specifies ``.kunit`` (default option) as the build directory in the command ``make O=output/dir`` through the argument ``--build_dir``.
+Hence, before starting an out-of-tree build, the source tree must be clean.

-	There's also the same caveats mentioned in the "Build directory for the kernel" section of the :doc:`admin-guide </admin-guide/README>`, that is, after it's used it must be used for all invocations of ``make``.
+	There is also the same caveat mentioned in the "Build directory for the kernel" section of the :doc:`admin-guide </admin-guide/README>`, that is, its use, it must be used for all invocations of ``make``.
 	The good news is that it can indeed be solved by running ``make ARCH=um mrproper``, just be aware that this will delete the current configuration and all generated files.